 What We Like:

-- Solid steel core for security
+- Solid steel core adds security

-- Reflective coating for visibility
+- Reflective coating for night use

 - Quick-attach snaps on both ends